When Being Soft Makes You Tough: A Collision-Resilient Quadcopter Inspired by Arthropods' Exoskeletons: Collision Resilience Experiments

-Since the main motivation behind the model is to predict the most critical failure mode (i.e. battery holder directly hitting the ground on free fall), Figure~\ref{fig:model_cg_displacement} shows the predicted payload's centre of gravity displacement after impact.
-The calculation of the predicted displacement and acceleration values is outlined in the Materials and Methods section.
-The allowable displacement for crash landing experiments presented in this paper (i.e. the maximum distance that can be travelled by the payload before hitting the ground) is 16mm, and Figure~\ref{fig:model_cg_displacement} predicts direct impacts on the battery holder for falls from altitudes equal or bigger to \SI{150}{\cm}, which matches experimental results.
+Since the main motivation behind the model is to predict the most critical failure mode (i.e. battery holder direct hit), Fig.~\ref{fig:model_cg_displacement} shows the predicted payload's centre of gravity displacement.
+The allowable displacement for crash-landing experiments presented in this paper (i.e. maximum distance before the battery holder hits the ground) is \SI{16}{\mm}, and Fig.~\ref{fig:model_cg_displacement} predicts direct impacts on the battery holder for falls from altitudes $\geq$\SI{150}{\cm}, matching experimental results.

-One of the uses of the proposed mass spring damper model is to explain and demonstrate the energy distribution in different parts of the drone for different altitudes, with the ability to predict such distribution for higher altitudes, which we demonstrate in Figure~\ref{fig:model_energy_bars}.
-We show that the fraction of the total kinetic energy at the point of impact is distributed in different components: the portion saved in the spring (in blue), the portion dissipated by the damper (in green), and the remaining portion that goes into collision (in red) for higher altitudes when the payload displacement is beyond the safe allowable value.
+One of the uses for the final mass-spring-damper model is to analyse the energy distribution in different parts of the drone for different altitudes, with the ability to, even if roughly, predict such distribution for higher altitudes~(Fig.~\ref{fig:model_energy_bars}).
+We show the kinetic energy at impact is distributed in different components: stored in the spring (in blue), dissipated by the damper (in green), and the remaining energy that goes into \emph{rigid collision} (in red) for higher altitudes when the payload displacement is beyond the safe allowable value.

-For altitudes below \SI{150}{\cm}, Figure~\ref{fig:model_energy_bars} shows that the total kinetic energy is divided between the damper and the spring, while for higher altitudes the amount of energy that goes into rigid collision increases with altitude.
-Such collision energy can give an indication of how strong the impact between payload and ground is, and this can help deciding how far the operational altitude of the drone can be pushed, had there been a need to go beyond a safe altitude.
+For altitudes below \SI{150}{\cm}, Fig.~\ref{fig:model_energy_bars} shows that the total kinetic energy is divided only between the damper and the spring, while for higher altitudes the amount of energy that goes into what we call here \emph{rigid collision} increases with altitude.
+Such collision energy can give an indication of how strong the impact between payload and ground is, helping to decide how far the operational altitude can be pushed.